 Hear the roar of falling droplets pounding into the waters below at spectacular waterfalls and cascades in the narrow valleys of the Otway Ranges and surrounding Great Ocean Road region.
-Base yourself at Lorne or Apollo Bay for scenic forest drives and relaxing walks and picnics.
+Base yourself at Lorne (which has ten waterfalls within ten minutes of town) or Apollo Bay and choose from a wide range of scenic forest drives and relaxing walks and picnics.

 We couldn't find any results that matched your search criteria.

 Try changing your filters or search terms to try again.

 <p>The beautiful Cora Lynn Cascades flow over a series of exposed shale ledges.
 A 90-minute, strenuous return walk from Blanket Leaf picnic ground, off Erskine Falls Road.</p>

 <p>The Currawong Falls are at their best in the winter and spring and the site offers fine views of the surrounding countryside.
 A 4-hour return walk from the Distillery Creek picnic ground.</p>

 <p>Tall rainforest trees and dense tree ferns fringe the falls.
 A 3.5-hour return return walk from the Sheoak picnic ground, off Allendale Road.</p>

 <p>Walk through magnificent fern gullies and mountain ash forests, highlighted by a viewing platform elevated seven metres in the canopy overlooking the Little Aire Falls.
 A 2-hour return walk, located off Lavers Hill-Beech Forest Road.</p>

 Time a factor?
 Catch a glimpse of the stunning Sheoak Falls on this quick and easy walk.

 <p>Spectacular falls along the St Georges River from the Allenvale Road car park.
 A 90-minute return walk, 2 kilometres out of Lorne.</p>